Collecting Oregon Coast Agates and

 only.
 Unless otherwise noted, all descriptions and images, are the

-property of FACETS Gem & Mineral Gallery, and may not be copied for commercial purposes.
+property of Agates of the Oregon Coast a publication of FACETS, and may not be copied for commercial purposes.
 All such

 copies must include this copyright notice and explicit references to this